symfony/symfony-docs/performance.rst

 make them available to all requests until the server is restarted, improving performance significantly.

-Symfony generates the file automatically with the list of classes to preload.
+During container compilation, Symfony generates the file with the list of classes to preload.
+The only requirement is that you need to set both ``container.dumper.inline_factories`` and  ``container.dumper.inline_class_loader`` parameters to ``true``.

-The file path is the same as the file generated for the service container but with the ``preload`` suffix:
+The preload file path is the same as the compiled service container but with the ``preload`` suffix:

 .. code-block:: ini